madprops/huebot/README.md

 Makes the bot leave the current room.

+# Replacements

+Strings in some cases can get replaced to certain things depending on the keyword.

+For instance ".tv blue $word$" could search youtube for "blue bird".

+These replacements happen at the moment of sending a message or changing media.

+These replacements exist:

+$word$ = A random word from words.json

+$user$ = A random username from the list of connected users.

 # More

 The bot accepts and processes private messages (whispers) if the user is an admin.